cortext/GeoNames/README.md

 S | HTL | 241 482 | hotel
 H | STMI | 200 196 | intermittent stream

+To add the allcountries table to the data model, use the [second sql GeoNames_02_allcountries](GeoNames_02_allcountries.sql).

 Pay attention, allcountries table:
-* store more thant 1.5 go of information (without indexes)
+* store more than 1.5 go of information (without indexes)
 * all feature classes are in it (for some uses, it can add a lot of false positives)
+* you will have warnings for the **elevation** column due to missing values.
+As we are using NOT NULL as default, the column elevation will receive '0' instead of having a missing value.
+You may want to change this behaviour.
+* we are using CHARSET=utf8 COLLATE utf8_unicode_ci.
+You may concider using utf8mb4.
+* The data engine used here is MYISAM.
+Change this according to your Data management system.
 ##  Excluded dumps
 * alternateNames.zip (>100mo) alternative names for all the populated places (from allCountries.zip)